sandshrewmetaprotocols/alkanes-docs/docs/learn/diesel.md

 ---
 id: diesel
-title: What is Diesel?
+title: What is $DIESEL?
-sidebar_label: What is Diesel?
+sidebar_label: What is $DIESEL?
 sidebar_position: 7
 description: Understanding DIESEL - The First ALKANE Token
 ---